EdgeFirstAI/documentation/docs/platforms/replay.md

 4. Click "Start" to begin playback

-During playback, the currently playing file will be highlighted and marked as "Now Playing".
-The State Indicator at the right in the top ribbon also notes we are in "Replay Mode".
+During playback, the currently playing file will be have its "Play" button become a "Stop" button.
+The State Indicator top ribbon will also note the platform is in "Replay Mode".

 <figure markdown="span">
 ![MCAP Replay Options](assets/replay_mode.png){align=center}
-<figcaption>MCAP Replay Options</figcaption>
+<figcaption>MCAP Replay Mode</figcaption>
 </figure>

 Now that the device is in "Replay Mode", the inputs to the Segmentation, Occupancy, GPS, and IMU pages will come from the MCAP file instead of from the live sensors.